brandid/social-proof-slider/README.md

 ## Frequently Asked Questions

 ### Can I use the Social Proof Slider with the Gutenberg block editor?
 Yes!
+We've added Block Editor support to the plugin - just search for 'SP Testimonials Slider' or find it under the 'Common Blocks' category in the list of Blocks.
-You can use a Shortcode block to display the Social Proof Slider - use the following shortcode: `social-proof-slider`
+Alternatively, you can use a Shortcode block to display the Social Proof Slider - use the following shortcode: `social-proof-slider`

 ### Can I show testimonials by category?
 Yes!
 We've added the ability to create Categories and assign them to your testimonials.
-Use the Category slug in the shortcode or widget settings to only display testimonials assigned to that category.
+In the Block, there is a setting to Filter Posts.
+Use the Category slug in the block/shortcode/widget settings to hide or show only testimonials assigned to that category.

 ### How do I create a slider without using the Custom Post Type?
 You can easily create a new slider on any page by using shortcodes.
 You will need to wrap each testimonial item in a shortcode: `[spslider-item]Your Testimonial Text Here[/spslider-item]`.
 Then you will need to wrap ALL your testimonial items with the manual slider shortcode: